bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 :+1: Unlike the factory calibrated temperature and pressure sensors, the conductivity kit requires a user calibration.
 First, you will need to leave your complete setup and calibration solutions in a temperature controlled room over night (such as a cold storage room or cafeteria refrigerator).

 ![Picture of calibration setup here.](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/CalSetup.jpg)
+*Super high-tech calibration setup in a cold room.*

  :+1: The next morning, take your calibration procedure and computer to your setup.
 Follow along with the calibration procedure found in the documentation folder Conductivity is highly dependent on temperature, so it is important that you be as precise as possible!
 Using the provided plots, determine the temperature of the room and corresponding conductivity value to the nearest 100 uS/cm.
 Don't forget to bring a parka!